FreeFEM Documentation on GitHub

 macOS X installation

 Download the macOS X binary version file, extract all the files by double clicking on the icon of the file, go the the directory and put the FreeFem++.app application in the /Applications directory.
+And read the README.md file.
+If you want terminal access to FreeFEM just copy the file FreeFem++ in a directory of your $PATH shell environment variable.

 Ubuntu installation